Port of Townsville: History

 During World War II the Townsville region was a significant location that saw the increase of port activities.
 Its primary function was to manage the transit of troops, war materials, equipment and bulk fuel supplies for use by the Allied forces in the South-West Pacific.
 At the same time, the normal pre-war trade had to be maintained to the best possible advantage of its customers.

 More than one million tonnes of war supplies and 300,000 tonnes of fuel passed through the port until 1943.

 The port accommodated all classes of vessels, including naval and army vessels, landing ships, lighters, troop carriers, hospital ships and varied types of cargo vessels, with Liberty Ships predominant.
 In 1943 the most familiar national flags were American, Dutch, British, Norwegian and Greek.
 The port had seven working berths and these were kept fully occupied, with a never-ending queue of ships anchored in Cleveland Bay.

 With the tide of the Pacific War turning in favour of the Allies, shipping at the port gradually started decreasing from 1944, and by 1945 some semblance of pre-war normality had been achieved.

 Planning for the port’s first bulk sugar terminal began in the early 1950s and in June 1959 the first sugar from the Burdekin mills was received by the completed shed.
 Two months later saw the first loading of bulk sugar for overseas.
 By 1965 a second sugar shed was taken into use, followed by a third one after 2000.

 In 1967, reclamation works of an additional 170 acres provided space for expansion and the construction of oil facilities, development of prawn and fish processing works, an LPG terminal and bulk steel store.
 In 1969, the first roll on/roll off vessels arrived at a new Berth 10 with imported containers and vehicles.
 In 1974, the first export of nickel ore took place.
 In 1980, the reclamation of another 9.1 hectares adjacent to the eastern breakwater allowed for a new container terminal, LPG terminals and an aqua ammonia terminal.
 During the early 1980s a new eastern breakwater was built and the commercial fishing fleet was moved to Ross Creek.
-The fleet was relocated again, in 2012, to a new marine precinct east of the Port, and a year later a new port access road was taken into use, allowing direct access to the Port by triple trailer road trains from Charters Towers and other parts of the outback.

-In 1997, BHP built Berth 11 to handle mineral concentrates from the Cannington Mine.
+The fleet was relocated again, in 2012, to a new marine precinct east of the Port, and a year later a new port access road was taken into use, allowing direct access to the Port by triple trailer road trains from Charters Towers and other parts of the outback.In 1997, BHP built Berth 11 to handle mineral concentrates from the Cannington Mine.
 In 2013, the $85 million project Berth 10 upgrade and construction of the Quayside Terminal for cruise ships and navy ships was completed.

 In July 2010, the port shipped the first iron ore to depart from the East Coast of Australia since the 1800s.
 In August 2012, it was reported that the port was operating at about one third of its capacity.

+The largest ship to dock at the port, the 294-metre Queen Elizabeth docked in January 2025.